ajerni/gatsby/README.md

 On the datapage.js make:

-1. Dropdown or textfield to select input value for id: of the APOLLO_QUERY
+1. Dropdown to select input value for id: of the APOLLO_QUERY (see pages/datapage2.js as starting point)
 2. Use this input value in the APPOLO_QUERY and...
 3. ...trigger the APOLLO_QUERY on press of the 'Get Data' button to update the page with the selected image from the API

+see pages/datapage2 as starting point for the solution

 The example is based on this: